-L: teeth in upper left quadrant
+L: teeth in the upper left quadrant

-backwards L: teeth in upper right
+backward L: teeth in upper right

-upside down L: left lower quadrant
+upside-down L: left lower quadrant

 upside down backward L: lower right quadrant.

 Finally, the Primary Federation Dentaire Internationale Numbering System (FDI) is a two-digit system that is used in Canada and Europe.
-If you want to know more about this system because you will be travelling or deployed in the military, speak to your orthodontist or dentist.
+If you want to know more about this system because you will be traveling or deployed in the military, speak to your orthodontist or dentist.

 Adult Teeth by number

 Adult teeth are permanent teeth.
 Like the systems in place with milk teeth, there are also three systems for naming adult teeth.
-Now let’s look how dental identification tooth numbers adopted by the ADA which is the most widely used system in the US works.
+Now let’s look at how dental identification tooth numbers adopted by the ADA which is the most widely used system in the US works.

 For adult teeth, the ADA’s system uses numbers, and you may be wondering what are the numbers for each tooth, and how to use the numbers 1-32 to identify your teeth.

 Tooth number 1 is the tooth that is most posterior (back) on the right side of the mouth in the upper (maxillary) jaw.
-The numbering continues along the upper teeth toward the anterior region and across to the tooth most posterior (back) on the top left side which is number 16.
+The numbering continues along with the upper teeth toward the anterior region and across to the tooth most posterior (back) on the top left side which is number 16.